 • Community Practice

 The focus on the areas above, plus the central enquiry approach, ensures that the six key strands of enquiry contained within the West Sussex Agreed Syllabus for RE are fully addressed.
-The Emmanuel Project’s teaching and learning approach enables learners to look first at a religious text before moving on to looking at the impact of this concept in the religious community and on the life of the individual.
+Our teaching and learning approach enables learners to look first at a religious text before moving on to looking at the impact of this concept in the religious community and on the life of the individual.
 The approach ensures there is a clear progression of knowledge and skills.
-The Emmanuel Project has clear outcomes for Key Stage Two which build on each other year on year so children know more and can do more.
-Most importantly the Emmanuel Project provides support for teachers with their subject knowledge through high quality resources.
-Each unit includes detailed yet accessible subject knowledge advice for teachers around the key concept being explored.
-Detailed notes for the teacher also appear throughout each unit as well as suggested resources.
+We have outcomes for Key Stage Two which build on each other year on year so children know more and can do more.

 RE is timetabled into the school week to ensure full coverage.
 It is taught discretely as well as blocked teaching in exciting and engaging whole school 'RE Weeks'.